-The Superior-Greenstone District School Board SEAC plays a vital role in ensuring that exceptional students receive appropriate education services.
-The ultimate goal of this committee is to improve the educational opportunities for all exceptional students.
+The Superior-Greenstone District School Board SEAC plays a vital role in ensuring that students with exceptionalities receive appropriate education services.
+The ultimate goal of this committee is to improve the educational opportunities for all students with exceptionalities.

 Selection of SEAC Members